Marabs97/Silk_Road/README.md

 ### Back-end ###
 **Amirreza Aleyasin**

-* Tasks done:
+* Tasks done *:
-Handling django project backend and coding all required files including:
+* Handling django project backend and coding all required files including:
-Models.py: user profiles, resports and inputs. managers.py: custom management to handle custom user model. test.py: testing usermodel. forms.py: required to maniupulate Data Base from FrontEnd urls.py: web urls to handle pages and to initiate functions from views.py. views.py: initiating the functions and passing objects from database to the front end. settings.py: required settings for django-apps.
+* Models.py: user profiles, resports and inputs.
+* managers.py: custom management to handle custom user model.
+* test.py: testing usermodel.
+* forms.py: required to maniupulate Data Base from FrontEnd
+* urls.py: web urls to handle pages and to initiate functions from views.py.
+* views.py: initiating the functions and passing objects from database to the front end.
+* settings.py: required settings for django-apps.

 #### Installing